ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## A/B Testing
 {: #ab-testing}
-You can create a CIS Edge Function to control A/B tests.
+You can create a CIS Edge function to control A/B tests.

 ```sh
 addEventListener('fetch', event => {